 • Write down 3 things you’re grateful for – on reflection, jot down 3 things that you are grateful for each day.
 What did you enjoy today?
 What made you smile today?
 What surprised you about today?
 What did you learn today?

-• Be consistent – we all lead busy lives, but if you can consistently use a Gratitude Journal you WILL see wonderful changes in your wellbeing, happiness levels and your ability to enjoy the little things.
+• Be consistent – we all lead busy lives, but if you can consistently use a Daily Gratitude Journal you WILL see wonderful changes in your wellbeing, happiness levels and your ability to enjoy the little things.

 There will be days when this practise will be challenging, trust me!
 You will have days when you find yourself struggling for ideas and find it hard to come up with anything remotely positive from your day …